bll123/di/README-5.txt

 2025-1-25 More cmake issues fixed, mkconfig issues fixed.
 Everything is
           a lot cleaner now, and very basic build/run testing should go more smoothly.
+2025-1-25 Had to bump the required cmake version to 3.13.

 Version 5.x beta